I was highly sceptical about wet palettes at first. It seemed like sort of a hassle and I was wondering if it would really improve anything?

 In this article, I will go through the benefits of a wet palette, how to make your own and which one of the available premium solutions I think is the best wet palette out there for miniature painting.

-The Everlasting Wet Palette blows the competition out of the water
+The TL;DR version: the Everlasting Wet Palette blows the competition out of the water

 After having sworn myself to a DIY wet palette solution for many years, finally there is a solution that I think improves on enough aspects to be worth my money.